top of page

 Ardnamurchan (Gaelic: Àird nam Murchan: meaning headland of the great seas) is probably the least accessible of the Peninsulas.
 We’ll take a full day to explore this remote area.
 The single-track road from Salen winds westwards along the ancient oak-lined shore of Loch Sunart.
 The road climbs up round Ben Hiant to reveal magnificent views across the Sound of Mull to the northern tip of Mull and the Isle of Coll beyond.
 We’ll visit the stunning beach at Sanna Bay and continue to the impressive Ardnamurchan Lighthouse at the most westerly point of the British mainland.
 On clear days the Small Isles and the hazy outlines of Skye and the Outer Hebrides may be seen from this expansive viewpoint.

 All along the peninsulas, there’s a mixture of dramatic rocky coastline and beautiful sandy beaches.
 We’ll aim to visit a number of its highlights including Tioram Castle, the Singing Sands at Gortenfern and the secluded sandy coves of the beach at Ardtoe.
-Turbulent spring weather will hopefully provide a variety of photographic backdrops, from moody dark skies to warm glancing light.
+Turbulent weather will hopefully provide a variety of photographic backdrops, from moody dark skies to warm glancing light.

 What's Included